 This advanced climbing route is the most direct to the highest point of Mount Kenya and traverses the northern side of the massif.

 This route is more challenging that the “normal” alternative, and requires about 12 hours of climbing, an overnight camp, followed by 5 hours of descent.
 The climb to the summit normally starts from bivy at the Amphitheatre.

 Typical Itinerary for the North Face Route.
-Click on each toggle to see more details for each day.

 The rainy seasons are typically between March and May and from October to December, and so the most popular months to hike Mount Kenya are January, February, August and September.

 Technical climbing routes depend more on the annual weather conditions than the casual hiking routes do, and so more specific information on the climbing route you have chosen should be used to decide on the time of your visit.